YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/generations/2nd-gen.md

 date = "2022-01-13T08:00:02"                                        # manually adjust to local timezone
 #lastmod = "2022-01-22T02:08:25"                                     # manually adjust to local timezone

-#aliases = [""]
+aliases = ["kpop-2nd-geneneration-202213"]
-slug = "kpop-2nd-geneneration"
+slug = "kpop-2nd-generation"
-translationKey = "kpop-2nd-geneneration-202213"
+translationKey = "kpop-2nd-generation-202213"
-relCanonical = "https://im.youronly.one/snoworld/kb/kpop/kpop-2nd-geneneration-202213/"                                                   # the actual URL of the post; also used for disqus ID and url
+relCanonical = "https://im.youronly.one/snoworld/kb/kpop/kpop-2nd-generation-202213/"                                                   # the actual URL of the post; also used for disqus ID and url
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
 #disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup